-Type 51 or 52

-Substitution or Nearest Equivalent Day or Like Day (in order of availability) Estimation Day

-Monday Monday## Monday #

-Tuesday Tuesday## Wednesday## Tuesday# Wednesday#

-Wednesday Wednesday## Tuesday## Thursday## Wednesday# Thursday# Tuesday#
+Type 51 or 52 Substitution or Estimation Day Nearest Equivalent Day or Like Day (in order of availability) Monday Monday## Monday # Tuesday Tuesday## Wednesday## Tuesday# Wednesday# Wednesday Wednesday## Tuesday## Thursday## Wednesday# Thursday# Tuesday#

-Thursday Thursday## Wednesday## Tuesday## Thursday# Wednesday# Tuesday#

-Friday Friday## Friday#

-Saturday Saturday## Saturday#

-Sunday Sunday## Sunday#

-Substitutions or Estimations for like day to be as detailed above, unless:

-- a) No metering data is available on the first listed day, the next listed preferred day is to be used.
-If there is no other suitable day, or no metering data is available on any of the listed days type 52 must be used. - b) The Substitution or Estimation day was a public holiday, in which case the most recent Sunday is to be used. - c) The Substitution or Estimation day was not a public holiday and the listed day is a public holiday, the next listed preferred day that is not a public holiday, Saturday or Sunday is to be used. - ## For type 51 utilise metering data from the corresponding week in the previous year. - ## For type 52 utilise metering data from the corresponding week of the previous meter reading period. - # For type 51 utilise metering data from the week preceding the corresponding week in the previous year. - # For type 52 utilise metering data occurring in the week preceding the corresponding week of the previous meter reading period. - (b) Alternatively, the MDP must provide substituted metering data or estimated metering data using the average like day method, as detailed in Table 5.
+Thur sday Thursday## Wednesday## Tuesday## Thursday# Wednesday# Tuesday# Friday Friday## Friday# Saturday Saturday## Saturday# Sunday Sunday## Sunday# Substitutions or Estimations for like day to be as detailed above, unless: a) 2 ng data is available on the first listed day, the next listed preferred day is to be used.
+If other suitable day, or no metering data is available on any of the listed days type 52 sed. b) The Substitut be used. tion or Estimation day was a public holiday, in which case the most recent Sunday is to c) titution or Estimation day was not a public holiday and the listed day is a public holiday, listed preferred day that is not a public holiday, Saturday or Sunday is to be used.
+For type 51 utilise metering data from the corresponding week in the previous year.
+For type 5 52 utilise metering data from the corresponding week of the previous meter reading period.
+For type 5 51 utilise metering data from the week preceding the corresponding week in the previous year.
+52 utilise metering data occurring in the week preceding the corresponding week of ous meter reading period.

+(b) Alternatively, the MDP must provide substituted metering data or estimated metering data using the average like day method, as detailed in Table 5.
-TYPE 52 (Alternative)

-The interval metering data for which Substitution or Estimation is to be carried out will be calculated using an average of the metering data from each corresponding Interval from any part, or all, of the preceding four weeks.
-This averaging technique may be applied in either of the following ways:
+TYPE 52 (Alternative) The interval metering data for which Substitution or Estimation is to be carried out will be calculated using an average of the metering data from each corresponding Interval from any part, or all, of the preceding four weeks.
+This averaging technique may be applied in either of the following ways: • Where the averaged interval metering data is used to provide the value for the metering data

-- Where the averaged interval metering data is used to provide the value for the metering data requiring Substitution or Estimation. - Where the averaged interval metering data is used to provide the profile and are scaled to a predetermined consumption value for the metering data that are the subject of Substitution or Estimation.

-Type 52 Substitutes or Estimates must not be used for public holidays
+- Where the averaged interval metering data is used to provide the value for the metering data requiring Substitution or Estimation. - Where the averaged interval metering data is used to provide the profile and are scaled to a predetermined consumption value for the metering data that are the subject of Substitution or Estimation. - Type 52 Substitutes or Estimates must not be used for public holidays